alissatroiano/Jammming-App/README.md

 10. Obtain a Spotify Access Token
 11. Implement Spotify Search Request
 12. Save a User's Playlist
-Step 13 (Deploy) is an optional step that will be refined and included in the next commit for this project.
+Step 13 (Deploy) is an optional step that has been successfully implemented & included in this build